OFTC’s Transportation Center in Sandersville Moves to New Location

 Oconee Fall Line Technical College’s (OFTC) Transportation Center will move locations beginning January 2022.
 The college’s Commercial Truck Driving (CTD) and Safety Programs classes will be offered at a newly renovated facility across the street from the former Transportation Center.

-This new Transportation Center, which has been under construction since January 2021, previously served as the Washington County jail.
+This new Instructional Center, which has been under construction since January 2021, previously served as the Washington County jail.

 “The former Transportation Center located next to the Sandersville airport was a great facility for us to teach CTD classes,” shared Katie Davis, OFTC’s Vice President for Facilities and Maintenance.
 “But an opportunity presented itself for us to vacate this facility and acquire a new facility that would ultimately serve our needs better and provide more room for growth.”